loganhagen/sentiment-analyzer/README.md

 5. Enter ```docker compose down --volume``` to tear down the container stack and delete the local volume.

 ## Note
-- The Q&A module uses the OpenAPI AI to generate responses.
+- The Q&A module uses the OpenAPI API to generate responses.
 This requires an OpenAI API key.
 If you have one that you would like to use, enter the following command ```echo OPENAI_API_KEY=<apikeyhere> > .env``` to create an environment file that Docker Compose will use during the build.

 ## Known Issues